 Newegg's profit margin decreased from 10.8% in 2017 to 10.2% in 2018, primarily due to a decrease in the sales of high-margin products in 2018 as compared to 2017.
 In 2017, driven by price spikes of crypto currencies, Newegg had a significant increase in the sales of high-margin crypto miners and other crypto related products, including graphic cards, motherboards and CPUs, in the fourth quarter of 2017, which significantly improved its profit margin on a full year basis.
-The decrease in its profit margin between 2017 and 2018 was also due to its increased sales with promotional pricing to offset the impact of the softening demand for IT/CE products in 2018 and increased competition for market share from competitors.
-In addition, freight margin declined, as Newegg moved towards more free shipping and faster delivery to customers to match its competition.
+The decrease in its profit margin between 2017 and 2018 was also due to its increased sales with promotional pricing to offset the impact of the softening demand for IT/CE products in 2018 and increased competition.
 Freight margin contributed 30 basis points to the decrease in margins, with product mix contributing 60 basis points, partially offset by 30 basis points of improvement from increased proportion of marketplace sales.

-SG&A expenses increased slightly from \$246.1 million in 2017 to \$247.2 million 2018, which mainly came from (i) an increase in salary and other compensation costs from \$96.6 million in 2017 to \$103.5 million in 2018, mainly driven by increased headcount to support Newegg's initiatives to grow its B2B business and marketplace operations; and (ii) an increase in other expenses from \$55.5 million in 2017 to \$54.5 million in 2018, primarily due to a \$2.2 million lease closure liability recorded as a result of the closure of one of its warehouses.
+SG&A expenses increased slightly from \$246.1 million in 2017 to \$247.2 million 2018, which mainly came from (i) an increase in salary and other compensation costs from \$96.6 million in 2017 to \$103.5 million in 2018, mainly driven by increased headcount to support Newegg's initiatives to grow its B2B business and marketplace operations; and (ii) an increase in other expenses from \$55.5 million in 2017 to \$54.5 million in 2018 primarily due to a \$2.2 million lease closure liability recorded as a result of the closure of one of its warehouses.
 The number of Newegg's employees increased from 2,308 as of December 31, 2017 to 2,476 as of December 31, 2018.
 These increases were partially offset by (i) a decrease in advertising and marketing expenses from \$38.0 million in 2017 to \$34.8 million in 2018, which was due to more effective control over marketing and branding efforts; and (ii) a decrease in credit card fees from \$45.4 million in 2017 to \$44.2 million in 2018 primarily due to realized cost savings from negotiations with payment service providers and a decrease in GMV.